happybono/KoreaTransitCardBalanceChecker/README.md

 * Testing consisted of full-time active use until complete battery discharge.
 * Wi-Fi was not connected to any network.
 * Dedicated LED indicators on the ESP8266 chipset have been disabled until the battery is completely exhausted.
-* Battery life may varies significantly with settings, usage and other factors.
+* Battery life may vary significantly with settings, usage and other factors.

 ## Schematics
 ![TMoney-Checker-Schematics.png](GIT_TMoneyBalCkr_SCHEM.png)